Consumer Cellular Cell Phone Plan Review 2024

 Choosing a Cell Phone

-With several device options that are all senior-friendly, it’s hard to go wrong with a device from Consumer Cellular.
-Whether you’re hunting for the best smartphone for seniors with all the frills or a bare-bones flip phone, you can get the phone you need from Consumer Cellular.
 The company has really honed in on the needs of older adults over the years.
 For example, Consumer Cellular’s line has grown to include innovative products like a tablet designed to connect seniors and their loved ones.
 You’ll also find cell phones from major carriers that offer 5G service and plans featuring mobile hot spot data, a new addition that we appreciate.
+You can also bring your own phone if you prefer.

-IRIS Flip
+IRIS Easy Flip

 Pro Tip: Visit our list of the best flip phones for seniors to compare the IRIS Flip to other user-friendly devices.

 One of my favorite features is the phone’s calendar.
 You can add events to it, which is useful for staying on top of your schedule.
-I’m quite forgetful, so I plugged in my upcoming social events and appointments for the month!
+I’m pretty forgetful, so I plugged in my upcoming social events and appointments for the month!
 I also snapped some photos with the camera.
 The photo quality is not the best thanks to the mediocre 5 MP camera, but it’s comparable to other flip phones I’ve tried.
 The photos were pretty grainy and the lighting wasn’t great, but it’ll do in a pinch!
 I zoomed in and out using the phone’s side volume buttons.

 GrandPad

-While testing out the tablet, I found that there are tons of features for keeping users engaged.
+The tablet has tons of features for keeping users engaged.
 You can play a variety of games (by yourself or with loved ones), listen to music channels and the radio, check the weather, take photos, and more.
 I love that the GrandPad curates articles for GrandPad users.
 It even features photos of a dog and cat of the day (so cute!).
 I found an app called “Moods” where you can watch footage of animals, beautiful scenery, and tons of other topics, perfect for playing in the background.
 I played chess, read through articles with yummy recipes, listened to an awesome jazz station, took some photos, and played a video of a roaring fireplace in the background while I read a book.

 I’m a big fan of the tablet’s safety features; users can only call and text approved contacts, which I set up using the app.
 I also added approved websites that could be accessed from the tablet’s internet app.
-Because older adults are often the targets for online scams, these extra security features are excellent, especially if your loved one has memory loss or isn’t well-versed in identifying internet scams.

 Watch Jeff Hoyt’s video review below to learn more about the GrandPad!